 For the first time in twenty years Underbelly has had to close its doors to the Edinburgh Festival Fringe.
 The purple cow is deflated, the Cowgate remains a carpark and the venues have been silenced of the laughter and awe of performers and audiences alike.

 Each year artists, performers, producers, technicians, stage managers, lighting, sound and set designers, to name but a few, spend months carefully cultivating exciting, innovative, ground-breaking and daring work to be performed tirelessly for 25 days in a row.

-Often this gruelling month of blood sweat and tears launches careers, shines light on new stars and shakes up the cultural world as we know it.
+Often this gruelling month of blood sweat and tears launches careers (after learn to code from these experts here), shines light on new stars and shakes up the cultural world as we know it.
 For many of those working in this field the cancellation of the 2020 Edinburgh Festival Fringe and the restrictions placed around live performance will pose serious challenges financially and creatively and will no doubt force some to look elsewhere.

 The Edinburgh Festival Fringe is a place for everyone and everything, it’s important and necessary and it is vital we retain the artists that make it what it is.

 220 Underbelly shows have been lost this year and countless numbers of artists and those working behind the scenes have been placed in dire financial situations, and that accounts for only a small percentage of the overall Fringe.
 Without their input into the creative world the cultural landscape for the future will change forever.